Davi86/Davi86/README.md

 ## My name is Davi Silva Dias and I love programming.

 - I'm currently working in get better and learning more of javaScript.
-- I'm working in some reacts apps in my company.
+- I'm working in some ReactJS apps in my company.
-- And in this projects the backend is in NodeJS.
+- And this backend's projects is in NodeJS.
-- I'm also studying Ruby on rails some new language that i would like to try.
+- I'm also interesting in Ruby on rails, some new language that i would like to try.

 <!--
 **Davi86/Davi86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.